-Candidates for a degree are required to file an application with the

-Registrar by March 1 of their senior year.
+Candidates for a degree are required to file an application with the Registrar by March 1 of their senior year, and are required to attend the baccalaureate and commencement exercises.

 DEGREE WITH DISTINCTION

 Students who have an average grade of 90 per cent, (or a quality point ratio of 3.25) or better over all work taken during the four undergraduate years shall be graduated with distinction.
 Students who transfer from another college must maintain a quality point ratio of 3.25 or better at The University of Akron.
 The words "with distinction" shall appear upon the diploma and the commencement program.